tillmzw/cos/content/posts/04-escape-and-barovia.md

 There are many freshly dug grave despite there not having been burial ceremonies for a while

-They meet the priest of the chruch - Fathe Donavich and he explains to them that some people have been buried without ceremony.
+They meet the priest of the church - Fathe Donavich and he explains to them that some people have been buried without ceremony.

 When they start burying Kolina, a dark carriage arrives.